Gastrointestinal Stromal Tumor (GIST)

 Weight loss

 Many of these may be caused by other health problems.
-Still, it's important to see a healthcare provider if you have these symptoms.
-Only a healthcare provider can tell if you have cancer.
+It's important to see a healthcare provider if you have these symptoms.
+Only a healthcare provider can diagnose cancer.

 How is GIST diagnosed?

-Your healthcare provider will ask about your medical history, your symptoms, and your family history.
+Your healthcare provider will ask about your health history, your symptoms, and your family history.
 A physical exam will be done.
 You may also have some tests, such as:

 -